 The test task executes all of the unit tests in the project.
 The test task has quite a few properties that control its behavior, and we won't cover them all here.

 By default, the test task will auto-detect all unit tests in the project, compile them, and then execute them.
-At the end, it generates a report of which tests have passed and failed.
+In the end, it generates a report of which tests have passed and failed.

 The test task is a great general-purpose task that all developers should be familiar with when working with Gradle.
 Typically, it should be executed by each developer before committing any new code to the main branch.